Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 - 📍 Location: 00197 Rome, Metropolitan City of Rome Capital, Italy

-After the Vatican, head to the Villa Borghese gardens to enjoy the magnificent oasis that it is.
+After the Vatican, head to the Villa Borghese gardens to enjoy this magnificent oasis.

 In addition, you will find beautiful sculptures and fountains, including some Bernini work.
 At these gardens, you can take peaceful strolls, go on bike rides, or even rent a rowboat!